2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 Hell of a Book

-July 2021 Read with Jenna Book Club Pick
+More info: July 2021 Read with Jenna Book Club Pick

 There are so many layers to this book that is a book about a fictional author and his book “Hell of a Book”.
 I can see why Jenna chose this book as her July 2021 pick.

 The novel tells the story of Soot- a young black boy in a rural town.
-As we hear the story of Soot we also have the author talking to “The Kid”, a young black boy who may of may not be invisible.
+As we hear the story of Soot we also have the author talking to “The Kid”, a young black boy who may or may not be invisible.

 The description of the book does not do it justice.
 It is a powerful and poignant commentary on family, children, and the lengths that parents will go to to protect their children.
 This book is haunting.